MJoergen/nexys4ddr/dyoc/README.md

 an abundance of information on this processor on the Internet.
 In later episodes I'll provide more links.

+In the end I would like to build a web server that can run on this computer.

 Of course, the ultimate goal is to have fun building stuff!

 ## Overall design ##